Updated February 28, 2019

 I’m a big believer in buying things that will last from Disneyland and Mickey Ears are at the top of that list.
 They’re timeless, can be personalized and will be something to save for years to come.

-I bought all three of our children (those guys in the picture) their ears at their first visit and for several years, I carried them in my backpack for subsequent visits and photo ops.
+I bought all three of our children their ears at their first visit and for several years, I carried them in my backpack for subsequent visits and photo ops.
 Now, they’re displayed in our children’s rooms and will be for a very long time.
-Some tips:

 - Disneyland has three Mad Hatter stores that sell Mickey ears.
 You can find one on Main Street, in Fantasyland near the Tea Cups or by Splash Mountain in Critter Country.

-- At California Adventure, find them at Boardwalk Bizarre, Oswald’s, Sarge’s Surplus Hut or Seaside Souvenirs.
+- At California Adventure, find them at Five and Dime on Buena Vista Street or Seaside Souvenirs in Paradise Gardens.

 - Have yours personalized for a small additional fee.